 Social anxiety is the 'fear of social situations that involve interaction with other people, it is the fear and anxiety of being negatively judged and evaluated by other people'.
 Sometimes, social anxiety will negatively affect the hobbies or clubs someone is part of outside of school.

-For me, to get over my anxiety of speaking in front of people i had to practice and practice- and even though i would improve each week it would take me time to get to a point where I could say what i needed to.
+For me, to get over my anxiety of speaking in front of people, I had to practice and practice- and even though I would improve each week it would take me time to get to a point where I could say what was needed.
 To get over social anxiety in a hobby, it may just take time.
 You would need to remember why you joined in the first place, and why you love doing it in the first place.
 Overcoming it may be different for each person, like each person's anxiety is different for them.
 You can get through this, the people around you will help and ease some of the pressure off of you.

 Teenagers With Experience is an organisation created to provide teenagers with a platform to share and help others from their own experiences while also educating others on different topics.
 We aim to provide a safe space to all teenagers around the world and support others.
 You can contact us via email, social media or our contact form found on our home page.